-In my many years living with Multiple Sclerosis, I’ve learned the hard way that my symptoms can have many triggers.
+In my many years of living with multiple sclerosis (MS), I’ve learned the hard way that my symptoms can have many triggers.
 Simple things that most people take for granted can turn a good day into an awful one in just minutes.
-Changes in temperature, sudden/loud noises, being too active, and even taking a shower can all knock me out of commission.
+Changes in temperature, sudden or loud noises, being too active, and even taking a shower can all knock me out of commission.
 The worst of my triggers, however, is stress.
 It most certainly wasn’t always this way, but now I find that I am very susceptible to stress.
-It’s not only life’s major stressors, even the smallest amount of stress can wreak havoc on my body.
+It’s not only life’s major stressors; even the smallest amount of stress can wreak havoc on my body.

 We know MS & stress don’t mix

-This article should be no surprise to those who know even a little bit about Multiple Sclerosis.
+This article should be no surprise to those who know even a little bit about multiple sclerosis.
 There have been numerous studies done confirming that stress is a problem for those with the disease.
-There have even been some studies trying to pinpoint it as a cause of MS. I could link a lot more studies, but again, I feel like this is all pretty well known stuff that’s been covered before.
+There have even been some studies trying to pinpoint it as a cause of MS. I could link a lot more studies, but again, I feel like this is all pretty well-known stuff that’s been covered before.
 I’m here more to talk about how it’s affected me.
-Like everything I write, I hope it explains what it can be like to have MS. If this article can help you explain it to others by sharing it with them or even just makes you feel like someone else understands, then I’ll be happy.
+Like everything I write, I hope it explains what it can be like to have MS. If this article can help you explain it to others by sharing it with them, or if it even just makes you feel like someone else understands, then I’ll be happy.
 As always, I hope for some good discussion in the comments as well!

 It wasn’t always this way